Personalized RewardBench: Evaluating Reward Models with Human Aligned Personalization: Experiments

 Table~\ref{Table:reward_model} presents a quantitative evaluation of current state-of-the-art reward models, revealing a significant performance gap in their ability to handle personalized alignment.
 The empirical results suggest several insights into the current landscape of reward modeling:

 \begin{itemize}[leftmargin=*] \item \textbf{The Generalization Bottleneck:} Notably, even the highest-performing frontier model, \texttt{Gemini-3-Flash}, fails to surpass the 76\% accuracy threshold across any domain.
-This trend suggests that while frontier models possess robust general reasoning capabilities, general supervision remains insufficient for capturing the subjective, user-specific preferences required for true personalized utility. \item \textbf{Architectural and Scale Divergence:} Our findings indicate a stark decoupling between model scale and personalized performance.
+This trend suggests that while frontier models possess robust general reasoning capabilities, general supervision remains insufficient for capturing the subjective, user-specific preferences required for true personalized utility.
+We attribute the above-chance (rather than near-random) accuracy of profile-free models to a partial overlap between personal rubrics and universal preference heuristics; see Appendix~\ref{subsec:above_chance} for a detailed discussion, and Appendix~\ref{subsec:artifact_analysis} for analyses ruling out stylistic shortcuts. \item \textbf{Architectural and Scale Divergence:} Our findings indicate a stark decoupling between model scale and personalized performance.
 Increased parameter counts do not consistently yield superior results.
-For instance, internlm2-20b performs notably worse than its 7b counterpart across all domains, and a similar regression occurs between mR3-Qwen3-14B and its 8B version.
+For instance, \texttt{internlm2-20b} performs notably worse than its 7b counterpart across all domains, and a similar regression occurs between \texttt{mR3-Qwen3-14B} and its 8B version.
 This suggests that personalized alignment is not a direct function of model capacity, but rather necessitates specialized training objectives tailored to subjective preference distributions. \end{itemize}

+Overall, the substantial margin between current performance and the near-perfect oracle accuracy (Appendix~\ref{subsec:upper_bound}) establishes our benchmark as a critical tool for advancing research into personalized reward modeling.